Introduction of Two-stroke and Four-stroke Engine

-Stroke is the length of the distance traveled by the piston that means it is a factor used in calculating the engine displacement.
+Here, stroke is the length of the distance travelled by the piston that means it is a factor used in calculating the engine displacement.
 The phase of the combustion cycle is designated by the sequential strokes of the piston starting from intake, compression, expansion to the exhaust.

 The engine is able to create power after one cycle because the intake of gas inside the cylinder and the exhaust of the residual gases occur simultaneously.

-The 4 stroke engine has four steps that are described below
+The 4 stroke engine has the following four steps that describe its functioning:

 Step1: Intake Stroke